 Practices of Internal Collaboration for Policy Design

-studies the emergence and nature of innovative collaboration practices inside governments, examining the actors and means and how they are linked in collaborative policy design.
-Hence, it focuses on actor constellations and actors’ capabilities (e.g. formal authority, salience, expertise, means of collaboration (incl. timing, formality, intensity), especially also the application and suitability of ICT, and the institutional conditions shaping these actors and means.
+studied the emergence and nature of innovative collaboration practices inside governments, examining the actors and means and how they are linked in collaborative policy design.
+A special emphasis was given to the role of governments and the relevance of ICT in intra-and intergovernmental collaboration.

 Work Package 5